BlueBrain/morphology-workflows/README.md

 The [examples](https://github.com/BlueBrain/morphology-workflows/tree/main/examples) folder contains examples for the ``luigi.cfg`` and ``logging.conf`` files.

-These inputs can be created using the **Fetch** workflow that downloads morphlogies from online databases and create the dataset in the correct format.
+These inputs can be created using the **Fetch** workflow that downloads morphologies from online databases and create the dataset in the correct format.